CorentinAube/NanoViZer/README.md

 Only 'File name,' 'Name,' and 'Size' are required to launch NanoViZer; all other information is optional.
 If any error messages appear, please refer to Section 5: Troubleshooting.
 ![tuto](image/tutorial_UI.png)

+0- If you want to test NanoViZer without needing to load your own data, click on Try with showcase data

 **Mandatory options:**
 1- Specify the alignment file : your_file.bam
 This file should be placed in the 'data' folder.
 2- Specify the genome name use for the mapping.
 If you do not know the name of the genome, enter anything.
 After launching NanoViZer, navigate to the 'data' folder and open the genome_name.tsv file.
 All the detected genomes are listed here.
 After have found your genome of interest, run again NanoViZer with the good genome name.
 3- Specify the size of your genome.
+If you indicate a size smaller than the genome use during the alignment step, NanoViZer will stop.

 **Optional options:**
 4- Specify the name of the refseq file use for the mapping: refseq.fasta
 This file should be placed in the 'genome' folder and is used to obtain the sequences present at the junction sites.
 5- Specify the minimum size of a read to be considered in the analysis.
-6, 7, 8, 9- Specify the positions of the different filters to filter the reads based on their alignment with the reference genome.
+6, 7, 8, 9, 10- Specify the positions of the different filters to filter the reads based on their alignment with the reference genome.
 See Figure XXX in the article for more details.

 **Filters**
-- 5'start: start read position ≥ filter
+- Minumum 3'end: start read position ≥ filter, 0 by default
-- 3'end: end read position ≤ filter
+- Maximum 3'end: end read position ≤ filter, 1000000000000 by default
-- 5'mini: start read position ≤ filter
+- Minimum 5'start: start read position ≤ filter, 0 by default
-- 3'mini: end read position ≥ filter
+- Maximum 3'start: end read position ≥ filter, 1000000000000 by default
 - passthrough: start block position ≤ filter ≥ end block position (all blocks of one read are tested until the filter position is included to a block).

 **Launch NanoViZer**
-After completing the mandatory and optional options, click the 'Submit' button to launch NanoViZer.
+11- After completing the mandatory and optional options, click the 'Submit' button to launch NanoViZer.
 If any error messages appear, please refer to Section 5: Troubleshooting.

 ### 4.3 Analysis